9th8/up-to-date-real-world-haskell/8-efficient-file-processing-regular-expressions-and-file-name-matching.md

 ## Translating a glob pattern into a regular expression

-Now that we\'ve seen the myriad of ways to match text against regular expressions, let\'s turn our attention back to glob patterns.
+Now that we've seen the myriad of ways to match text against regular expressions, let's turn our attention back to glob patterns.
 We want to write a function that will take a glob pattern and return its representation as a regular expression.
 Both glob patterns and regexps are text strings, so the type that our function ought to have seems